fluent/fluent-plugin-opensearch/README.md

 ### Client/host certificate options

-Need to verify Elasticsearch's certificate?
+Need to verify OpenSearch's certificate?
 You can use the following parameter to specify a CA instead of using an environment variable.
 ```
 ca_file /path/to/your/ca/cert
 ```

-Does your Elasticsearch cluster want to verify client connections?
+Does your OpenSearch cluster want to verify client connections?
 You can specify the following parameters to use your client certificate, key, and key password for your connection.
 ```
 client_cert /path/to/your/client/cert
 client_key /path/to/your/private/key